 My role as Executive Chairman effectively combines the roles of chairman and chief executive although, in practise, much of the day-to-day running of the Company's operations is delegated to key executives who are not directors of the Company.
-Whilst this does not satisfy the QCA statement that the "chair must have adequate separation from the day-to-day business to be able to make independent decisions", this reflects both the entrepreneurial nature and relatively early stage of development of the Company and its business and the continued combination of the two roles will be reviewed as the business develops further.
+Whilst this does not satisfy the QCA statement that the "chair must have adequate separation from the day-to-day business to be able to make independent decisions", this reflects both the entrepreneurial nature of the Company and its business and the continued combination of the two roles will be reviewed as the business develops further.